-I am a pediatric hematologic oncologist and Chief of Stem Cell Transplantation and Cell Therapy Service.
+I am a pediatric hematologic oncologist and Chief of the Pediatric Stem Cell Transplantation and Cellular Therapies Service.
 I specialize in bone marrow and cord blood transplantation to treat blood diseases in children and young adults.
-I have particular expertise in treating rare diseases, such as lysosomal storage disorders.
-I am also part of a dedicated community of experts who are working to develop new treatment strategies for our young patients.
-Our goal is to be able to better control their disease while improving their well-being, as well as that of their families.
+I have particular expertise caring for people with rare diseases, such as lysosomal storage disorders like Hurler’s disease and leukodystrophies like metachromatic leukodystrophy, adrenoleukodystrophy, and Krabbe disease.
+I am also part of a dedicated team of experts working to develop new treatments for our young patients.
+At MSK Kids, our goal is to better control children’s disease while improving their well-being, as well as that of their families.

-Before coming to Memorial Sloan Kettering in 2018, I spent a decade developing a cord blood transplant program in the Netherlands.
-This program is now the largest in Europe.
-Cord blood transplants are important because they offer a promising treatment for people who don’t have a suitable bone marrow match.
-I am continuing to build on this work by looking for ways to incorporate cellular therapies with transplants.
-My goal is to offer an even greater chance of eliminating disease while also making less of an impact on patients’ quality of life.
+Before coming to Memorial Sloan Kettering in 2018, I spent a decade developing an umbilical cord blood transplant program in the Netherlands that is now the largest in Europe.
+Cord blood transplants are a promising treatment for people who don’t have a suitable bone marrow match.
+I am continuing to build on this work by looking for ways to combine transplants with new cellular therapies.
+My goal is to raise the chance of eliminating disease while having less of an impact on my patients’ quality of life.

-My research in the lab is fueled by my passion to help young people with blood disorders lead long and healthy lives.
-We are currently working to develop advanced therapies made from cord blood that will target blood disorders at the cellular level.
-We are also creating mathematical models that can help us predict how a young person’s immune system will respond to receiving treatments like this.
-By taking a holistic look at both treatment and response, I want to take discoveries out of the lab and to the bedside to help my patients.
+In my lab research, I feel passionate about finding better ways to help young people with blood disorders lead longer, healthier lives.
+We are developing advanced therapies made from cord blood that will target blood disorders at the cellular level.
+We are also creating mathematical models that can help us predict how a young person’s immune system will respond to these treatments.
+I want to take discoveries out of the lab and to the bedside to help my patients.

-When I meet with patients and their families, they are often dealing with a lot of uncertainties.
-They have been given a life-changing diagnosis and are facing questions about treatment, complications, prognosis, and how all of this will impact their family.
-I guide patients and families through these unknowns by giving them time and space to ask questions and process information.
-My communication policy is to be completely open and honest so that my patients feel heard, respected, and cared for.
-We’ll spend as much time together as necessary to make sure this happens.
+When I meet with patients and their families, they are often dealing with a lot of uncertainty.
+They have received a life-changing diagnosis and face questions about treatment, possible complications, the chance of responding to treatment, and how this experience will affect their family.
+I guide my patients and their families through these unknowns by giving them the time and space they need to ask me questions and process the information they hear.
+I try to be completely open and honest so my patients feel heard, respected, and cared for.
+We spend as much time together as needed to make sure this happens.

 Awards and Honors